Updated October 2019

 The highlight of our two-day tour was the climb to the top of Sigiriya Rock.

-Formed from magma of an extinct volcano, rising 370m above sea level, the views out and across the jungle below is breathtaking.
+Formed from the magma of an extinct volcano and rising 370m above sea level, the summit offers breathtaking views out over the jungle below.

-Sigiriya Rock is referred to by locals as the Eighth Wonder of the World.
+Sigiriya Rock is referred to by locals as the Eighth Wonder of the World, and we can understand why.

 An ancient palace and fortress complex has significant archaeological sites.

-And as a UNESCO heritage site, it is probably the most visited tourist destination of Sri Lanka.
+As a UNESCO heritage site, it is probably the most visited tourist destination in Sri Lanka.

 Entrance Fee: USD30 per person

-Your entrance ticket includes the museum which is a good starting point for an overview of the history of Sigiriya.
+Your entrance ticket includes the museum, which is a good starting point for an overview of Sigiriya’s history.

-They say the gardens of Sigiriya are among the oldest landscaped gardens in the world.
+They say Sigiriya’s gardens are among the world’s oldest landscaped gardens.

-After the death of the King, Sigiriya was again a Buddhist monastery until abandoned in the 14th century.
+After the death of the King, Sigiriya was again a Buddhist monastery until it was abandoned in the 14th century.

 Climb up to Sigiriya Fortress